How It Works

 The honest version, for the people who'd ask.

-Decoy splits the work between your browser and the cloud LLM.
+Decoy splits analytical work into two layers.
+The cloud plans.
+Your machine does the work.
+The data never leaves your device, and the maths is right because it never goes through a cloud model's arithmetic.
 This page walks through what each side does, what it sees, and what it doesn't.
 If something doesn't add up, write to us.
-We'd rather have the conversation than have you wonder.

 Eight steps.
 Four on your side.
 Four on theirs.